aridiosilva/AI_Technical_Papers/README.md

-# AI_Technical_Papers
+# AI_Technical_Papers With Sample Code Snippets

 Papers about algorithms related to  the field of AI, Machine Learning, Deep Learning and Neural Networks.
-In this repository there dozens of technical articles describing algorithms related to Artificial Intelligence.
+In this repository there dozens of technical articles describing algorithms related to Artificial Intelligence, and also with Code

 # Convolutional Neural Network (CNN or ConvNet)